Adi-tya-shukla/SMART_TODO/README.md

 SMART TODO
-SMART TODO is a feature-rich task management application designed to help users efficiently organize and prioritize their daily activities.
-Built with React, it offers a seamless and intuitive interface for managing tasks effectively.
+SMART TODO is a comprehensive task management application designed to help users efficiently organize and prioritize their daily activities.
+Built with React, it offers a seamless and intuitive interface for effective task management.​

 Features
 Task Management: Add, edit, and delete tasks effortlessly.​

-Status Tracking: Mark tasks as completed or pending to keep track of progress.​
+Status Tracking: Mark tasks as completed or pending to monitor progress.​

 Priority Levels: Assign priority levels (low, medium, high) to tasks for better organization.​

-Search Functionality: Quickly find tasks using the search feature.​
+Search Functionality: Quickly locate tasks using the search feature.​

 Filters: Filter tasks based on status and priority to focus on what's important.​

 Responsive Design: Optimized for both desktop and mobile devices.​

+Table of Contents
+Installation

+Usage

+Contributing

+License

+Acknowledgments

 Installation
 To run SMART TODO locally, follow these steps: